LorenzBung/BSc/hw2/README.md

 ## Files

-You find already files for earch rust task.
+You find already files for each rust task.
 Please remember to use cargo to create the relevant projects for each task.

 ## ASIDE: `simu1/` dir

 In this homework it's not a simulation homework sitting in `simu1/` but some questions to have fun with buggy c-files.
 As not to interfer with rust code, questions, c-code and your answers should go into `simu1/`.

-## Pull-Reuest
+## Pull-Request

 Please merge any accepted reviews into your branch.
 If you are ready with the homework, all tests run, please create a pull request named **hw2**.

-## Gradings
+## Gradings of hw2

-### hw2

 | Task     | max.
 Credits | Comment |
 | -------- | ------------ | ------- |